devash76/Automatic-Number-Plate-Recognition-System-ANPR-/README.md

-# Automatic-Number-Plate-Recognition-System-ANPR-
+# AutomaticLicensePlateDetector
-Automatically detects license plate of car and recognizes its characters from a video
+Detects license plate of car and recognizes its characters

 ## Methodology

 1. Detect License Plate
 2. Perform segmentation of characters
 3. Train a ML model to predict characters